-By BARNES.
+By W. BARNES

-THE publication of the illegal "COMMUNIST REVIEW" in Canada "devoted to the task of raising the ideological level of the revolutionary working class and the full clarification of all the problems which stand before it" ("Communist Review"-Introductory article) was only realised in March, 1934, 18 months after the Party had been declared illegal.
-The growth of the revolutionary movement, the sharpening of the class struggle, the fact that there has been a marked growth in the leading role of the Party in the workers' struggles against the capitalists' attacks, and that the Party is growing as a result of this leadership, increases the importance of the "Communist Review" among the working-class revolutionary press in Canada.
+THE publication of the illegal Communist Review in Canada, "devoted to the task of raising the ideological level of the revolutionary working class and the full clarification of all the problems which stand before it" (Communist Review-Introductory article) was only realized in March, 1934, 18 months after the Party had been declared illegal.
+The growth of the revolutionary movement and the sharpening of the class struggle and the fact that there has been a marked growth in the leading role of the Party over the struggles of the workers against the attacks of the bourgeoisie, and that it is growing as a result of this leadership, increase the importance of the Communist Review among the working class revolutionary press in Canada.

-While only three issues have been published to date, we are nevertheless able to estimate how it is fulfilling the tasks enumerated in its introductory article.
-What are the main tasks confronting the Party and how has the "Communist Review" fulfilled its job of clarifying these problems, helping the Party to realise them and raising the ideological level of the Party membership?
-The Third Plenum of the Central Committee of the Party set forth the following three main tasks :
+While to date only three issues have been published, we are nevertheless able to make an estimate of how it is fulfilling the tasks set forth in its introductory article.
+What are the main tasks confronting the Party and how has the Communist Review fulfilled its task of clarifying these problems, helping the Party to realize its tasks and raise the ideological level of the Party membership?
+The Third Plenum of the Central Committee of the Party set forth the following three main tasks:

-- "The organisation and leadership of economic struggles, building mass revolutionary trade unions, opposition groups in the reformist unions and a mass united front unemployed movement. - (2) "The transferring of the centre of gravity of the whole work to the factories and mainly the concentration on large factories. - (3) "The rapid building of the Party, developing mass work, legal and illegal, to bring forward the leading rôle of the Party, extending our legal paper into a mass paper and issuing illegal papers, exposing the social-fascists and winning the workers following them in mass united front struggles."
-(Communist Review, March.)
+"1.
+The organization and leadership of economic struggles, building mass revolutionary trade unions, opposition groups in the reformist unions and a mass united front unemployed movement.

+"2.
+The transferring of the center of gravity of the whole work to the factories and mainly the concentration on large factories.

+"3.
+The rapid building of the Party, developing mass work, legal and illegal, to bring forward the leading role of the Party, extending our legal paper [The Worker-W.B.] into a mass paper and issuing illegal papers, exposing the social-fascists and winning the workers following them in mass united front struggles."
+(Communist Review, March, 1934.)
-A perusal of the articles in the three issues shows

-that it has seriously endeavoured to carry out the tasks which it was set.
-The articles deal with the basic tactical questions of the Party and the C.I., such as "Clarification of Our Situation and Tasks," "Economic Struggles, Our Work and Tasks," "Manifesto of the Party Against War," "Work in the Reformist Trade Unions," "Work Among the Unemployed," "Tasks of the Party in the Elections," "Work Among the French-Canadians," the Party Press, International questions and popularisation of the decisions of the 13th Plenum of the E.C.C.I.
+A perusal of the articles in the three issues shows that it has seriously endeavored to carry out the tasks which it was set.
+The articles deal with the basic tactical questions of the Party and the C.I., such as "Clarification of Our Situation and Tasks", "Economic Struggles, Our Work and Tasks", "Manifesto of the Party Against War", "Work in the Reformist Trade Unions", "Work Among the Unemployed", "Tasks of the Party in the Elections", "Work Among the French-Canadians", the Party Press, international questions and popularization of the decisions of the Thirteenth Plenum of the E.C.C.I.

-All these articles popularise the decisions of the 13th Plenum of the E.C.C.I. and are of urgent necessity for the guidance of current Party work to-day.
+All these articles popularize the decisions of the Thirteenth Plenum of the E.C.C.I. and are of urgent necessity for the guidance of current Party work today.